Understanding Spending Behavior: Recurrent Neural Network Explanation and Interpretation: Methodology

-Our input data for training our RNN were aggregated financial transactions of approximately 26,000 customers, while the output data were their personality traits \cite{glad16}.
-The transactions were aggregated annually across 97 transaction classes, such as groceries, transport, leisure, etc., over a period of six years.
-The personality traits were based on the Big-Five personality model and were calculated using a set of $59 \times 5$ published coefficients linking transaction classes to personality traits \cite{DeRaad00, glad16}.
+We used the financial transactions of approximately 26,000 customers to train a RNN to predict spending personality, as described in detail in \cite{maree21}.
+To summarize, the input data were each customer's transactions aggregated annually across 97 transaction classes, such as groceries, transport, leisure, etc., over a period of six years.
+This gave an input vector $I \in [0,1]^{N \times T \times C}$ where $\sum_{c=1}^{C}{I_{n,t,c} = 1 \, \forall \, n\in [1,N], t \in [1,T]}$ where $N\simeq 26000$ customers, $T=6$ time-steps, and $C=97$ transaction classes.
+Each value in $I$ therefore represented the fraction of total income spent by a given customer in a given year on a given transaction class.
+The output data $O \in [-1,1]^{N \times P}$ were the customers' Big-Five personality traits (i.e. $P=5$) calculated from published linear coefficients linking transaction classes to personality traits \cite{glad16}.
 Our RNN consisted of three long short-term memory (LSTM) nodes \cite{lstm97}.
-After training and during prediction, we inspected the activations of the three hidden nodes for each of the six time-steps; each customer was represented by a trajectory with six data-points in a three-dimensional space, where each dimension represented the activation of one LSTM node.
-These trajectories were our extracted features which may be used for micro-segmentation of customers.
-To provide an explanation for the model, we trained a linear regression model - an inherently transparent class of models \cite{Arrierta20} - to replicate the trajectories from each customer's aggregated spending distribution.
-Further inspection of the trajectories' behaviour in relation to the associated customers' fuzzy grades of membership in the personality traits provided an interpretation of the extracted features.
-The results are discussed in the following section.
+The number of nodes was determined by optimizing the diminishingly increasing prediction accuracy for an increasing number of nodes, also known as the `elbow' optimization method; RNN architectures are known to perform well with low-dimensional representations \cite{mahes19}.
+After training and during prediction, we inspected the activations of the three recurrent nodes in the state space $S \in \mathbb{R}^{N \times T \times M}$ where $M=3$ is the number of LSTM nodes; each customer was represented by a trajectory with six data points in the three-dimensional space.
+These trajectories were our extracted features which may be used for micro-segmentation of customers \cite{maree21}.